digantamisra98/Reproducibilty-Challenge-ECANET/README.md

 #### Inference:

+*Note: MMDetection has significantly changed since and hence this notebook would be incompatible with the latest version.*

 To run inference, simply run [this notebook](https://github.com/digantamisra98/Reproducibilty-Challenge-ECANET/blob/main/inference_demo.ipynb).
 *Although the authors provide the trained detector weights in their repository, they contain a lot of bugs which are described in this [open issue](https://github.com/BangguWu/ECANet/issues/47).*